-How will this question help you: the purpose of this question is to understand how the candidate perceives themselves overall and their level of confidence.
+How this question will help you: the purpose of this question is to understand how the candidate perceives themselves overall and their level of confidence.
 For example, if someone rates themselves a “10” it may be interpreted as someone who perceives themselves highly without having a realistic overview.

 2. We all find ourselves in stressful situations at work when keeping a positive attitude is most useful.
 Tell me about such a time and how did it turn out?

 How will this question help you: the goal of this question is to understand the outlook of the candidate when confronted with a stressful situation in the workplace.
 You are seeking to see how certain they are of themselves when working under stress.
-For example, if a manager asks their team member to drop everything to work on another project you want to ensure that the employee will be able to smoothly execute the task without any doubt.
+For example, if a manager asks their team member to drop everything to work on another project, you want to ensure that the employee will be able to smoothly execute the task without any doubt.

 3. Can you describe the situation when you had a different opinion than your boss or colleague and your opinion proved correct at the end?

 4. Describe a situation where you were worried about the result of a project you were handling with a team member.
-How did you go about in expressing your opinion to him/her?
+How did you go about expressing your opinion to him/her?

 5. Tell me about a day that everything went wrong at work.

 6. Describe a project or idea that was implemented primarily because of your efforts.
 What was your role?
 What was the outcome?